MercyKorir/book-lending-app/README.md

 - 🔔 **Overdue Alerts** – Highlight overdue books in red.
 - 👥 **User Authentication** – Secure login and user roles.
 - 👥 **Admin Dashboard** – Admin Book and User Management.
+- 🌐 **Open Library API Integration** – Admins can search for books by ISBN using the Open Library API and create new book entries based on the fetched data.

 ---